DellGEOS/HybridJumpstart/modules/module_0/1_infra_prerequisites.md

 The use of nested virtualization opens up amazing opportunities for building complex scenarios on significantly reduced hardware footprints, however it shouldn't be seen as a substitute for real-world deployments, performance and scale testing etc.

-Lab Deployment on Physical Hardware
+Option 1 - Lab Deployment on Physical Hardware
 -----------
 In this section, we will cover the requirements for running the jumpstart on a physical system.
 This could be a single physical server, a workstation, desktop PC, or a laptop.
 Depending on the system resources available, you may not be able to deploy all components of the different hands-on-labs.
 We will discuss this in more detail below.